metaleap/vscode-appz/libs/cs/readme.md

 `token` ── A token that can be used to signal cancellation.

-`onDone` ── A promise that resolves to a string the user provided or to `undefined` in case of dismissal.
+`return` ── A promise that resolves to a string the user provided or to `undefined` in case of dismissal.

 ##### Parameters